River Junkie Tours

 • Nature guide

-• Maliau Basin forest ranger with VHF radio.
+• Maliau Basin forest ranger.

 Excluded

-• Sleeping bag (optional)
+• Sleeping bag (optional - RM50 per person)

 getting to maliau basin